-Add Text to Video with the #1 AI Video Translation Tool | HeyGen
+Add text to video with the #1 AI video translation tool | HeyGen

 HeyGen offers both free and premium plans.
 Basic text editing features may be available in the free version, while more advanced tools and export options are included in paid plans.
 Unlock premium AI video features with plans starting at $49 per month.

 Absolutely.
-HeyGen allows you to preview text placement and style in real time so you can make adjustments before finalising your video.
+HeyGen lets you preview text placement and style in real time so you can make adjustments before finalizing your video.

 Explore more AI powered tools